GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 4               | save esi    | -20             | push esi      | callee
 0 - Low         | save edi    | -24  <-- esp    | push edi      | callee

-Note that the Memory address is not an actual address but just a relative reference in bytes
+Note that the Memory Location is not an actual address but just a relative reference in bytes.
+Since the stack grows from high to low any other items pushed on the stack would become the new Low relative reference of zero on this chart.
+As items are removed from the stack, this stack frame shrinks from bottom to top, i.e. the bottom ones are discarded first.